-Centennial Renovation and Expansion – Phase II
+Centennial Expansion Phase

 The Tampa Museum of Art’s surrounding site will be redefined to create new riverfront public terraces and landscapes.
 A new gateway plaza is introduced on Cass Street that frames the entrance to Curtis Hixon Park.
 The plaza is bookended by large and small dog parks on both sides.
 As a continuation of Tampa’s Riverwalk, a sloped walk will bring pedestrians down to the river edge from the ground floor level.
 An outdoor amphitheater outside the Museum’s auditorium will serve as a shaded place for people to gather.
 With new native planting and shade trees, the Museum’s ground floor terrace will be accessible from Riverwalk.
 The goal of the landscape enhancement is to shape a seamless and integrated public experience around the Museum and the park.

 The new lobby is accessible from both Curtis Hixon Park and Gasparilla Plaza.
 It will enhance the visitor experience with almost 12,000 square feet of space dedicated to a newly covered entrance, lobby, store, and café.
 With an 18’-ceiling height, art can be displayed here.
 A café with indoor and outdoor tables will be situated on the west side of the lobby.

 With exterior glazing along its West façade, the 150-seat auditorium overlooks the Hillsborough River, providing an inside-outside visual connection that defines the space.
 Equipped with a green room, spring floor, projectors, AV system, and theatrical lighting, a range of events can be accommodated here: lectures, recitals, and multimedia performances.
 The space will be lined with acoustic wood panels and acoustically isolated from the event space above.
 A pre-function foyer space will serve as a flexible space on the mezzanine level before and after events.